-(1) In 2020, Nokia acquired an ownership interest in HMD Global Ov as a result of the equity conversion of the convertible loan.
+- (1) In 2020, Nokia acquired an ownership interest in HMD Global Oy as a result of the equity conversion of the convertible loan.
 For more information, refer to Note 33, Related party transactions.
-(2) In 2020, impairments and share of results are presented in the share of results of associated companies and joint ventures line in the consolidated income stater transactions between entities within the Nokia Shanghai Bell Group.
-(2) Includes EUR 61 million (EUR 104 million in 2020) net sales to other Group entities
+(2) In 2020, impairments and share of results are presented in the share of results of associated companies and joint ventures line in the consolidated income statement.